rasibn/dotfiles/README.md

 ## Folder Structure

-- `components`: contains files that are universal in terminal environment
+- `shared`: contains files that are universal in terminal environment
-- `ui`: contains files relating to GUI Environment for i3 and sway mostly.
+- `desktop`: contains files relating to GUI Environment for i3 and sway mostly.
 - `secret.sh` contains secrets or other environment variables.

 ## Install Instruction